Four Ways to Minimize Your Waste Footprint in Philadelphia

 Take an extra step to reduce waste at these stores by bringing your own bags, using the bulk bins, and purchasing their bags of discounted produce (produce that’s cosmetically damaged or bruised but is still perfectly good to eat).
 Beeswax wraps, like these colorful ones made locally by Supra Endura, are a great alternative to plastic wrap when it’s time to store your purchases.

-After you reduce and reuse as much as you can, there will be items leftover that don’t fall into either of those categories and need to be thrown away.
+After you reduce and reuse as much as you can, there will be items left over that don’t fall into either of those categories and needs to be thrown away.
 Take care to recycle properly.

 Fill it only with items that the city will accept.
 This includes emptied and rinsed plastics, paper products that aren’t in their plastic sleeves, emptied and rinsed cartons, certain types of metal, and glass bottles and jars.
 Take a look at the Streets Department’s website for a comprehensive list of acceptable recyclables.
 Some of the items that the city cannot process include plastic bags, styrofoam, tissues and paper towels, disposable plates, and light bulbs.